Legacy of the Yellow Mustang

 The night before Mike’s memorial services, his friends shared their grief and tears as they pinned 500 ribbons on the cards.
 They were placed in a basket at his services.
 At the end of the services, all the ribbon cards were gone, and it could have ended then, but it did not, thanks to teens with the courage to make a difference and a family who cares about helping others.

-Three weeks after Mike’s services – just three weeks! – a call came from a teacher in Wyoming who had been given one of those bright yellow messages of hope by a student who was at a time of her own need.
-The girl had received the card from a friend.
+Three weeks after Mike’s services – just three weeks! – a call came from a teacher in Wyoming who had a student give her one of those messages of when she needed help.
+The girl had received in the mail from a friend.
 The teacher called because she wanted to get help for teens in her area.
-Other calls began to come in from throughout the U.S. – New Jersey – Arizona – everywhere.
-Then the letters began to flood in – teens were sending those cards to ‘everyone’ they said and The Ripple Effect had begun!
+Other calls began to come in from throughout the U.S., then letters began to flood in – teens were sending those messages/cards everywhere to ‘and The Ripple Effect had begun!

 The ribbon became the symbol of the program when the teens began tying them in their hair and pinning them to their clothes and hats on the day Mike died.
 Yellow in memory of Mike and his cherished ’68 Yellow Mustang, and how he helped so many people.